equationAK/CodeBucket/README.md

 # CodeBucket

-This my small Java projects during my learning journey and code I create during testing or when I am trying new methods to solve problems.
+This my small Java projects Bucket that I am using  during my learning journey and code that I create during testing coding practices or when I am trying new methods to solve problems.